dnsimple/dnsimple-support/content/articles/common-dns-records.markdown

 ### 3. MX email records

 If you want to receive emails for your domain, you need to have at least one MX record pointing to your doamin mail server.
-For rendudancy, there are generally two or more MX records, each with a different content and priority.
+For rendudancy, there are generally two or more MX records, each with different content and priority.

 <div class="section-steps" markdown="1">
 ##### To verify